theimpossibleastronaut/deckhandler/README.md

     deck_init_dh: initialize a deck
     deck_shuffle_dh: shuffle the deck

-## Example
+    get_card_face: get the "face" of a card
+    get_card_suit: get the suit of a card

-If you want to use more than one deck, use:
+If you want to use more than one deck:

     st_deck_dh *deck_a, *deck_b, *deck_c;